charil10/Autonomous_agent/README.md

 ## Running the Agents

-To run the agents, execute the `autonomous_agent.py` script:
+To run the Agents, execute the `autonomous_agent.py` script:

 ```bash
 python autonomous_agent.py